Introduction

 4. Sound-Absorbing Materials

-Modern buildings use acoustic foam, noise-proof windows, and rubber walls to stay quiet.
+Modern buildings use acoustic foam, specialized ceilings, noise-proof windows, and rubber walls to stay quiet.
+Developers and architects increasingly design buildings with noise reduction in mind.

 Natural Solutions for Noise Pollution